SrFluff/PyShell-PyLinux/README.md

-# PyDos
+# PyShell
-A more graphical take on a CLI OS, with a Windows inspired filesystem.
+A shell for a planned Python based mock-OS

 This project is not done, it will probably not be finished ever...

+:3